kuanb/kuanb.github.io/_posts/2017-12-13-betweenness-centrality-peartree.md

 ---
 published: true
-title: Calculating Betweenness Centrality of a GTFS Feed
+title: Calculating Betweenness Centrality with GTFS
 layout: post
 summary: Brief walkthrough of how Peartree enables graph algorithms to be performed on GTFS data
 comments: true